Assisting members with international accreditation

 B status: not fully in compliance with the Paris Principles or has not yet submitted sufficient documentation to make that determination.

-'B status' institutions may participate in GANHRI meetings but are unable to vote or hold governance.
+'B status' institutions may participate in GANHRI meetings but are unable to vote or hold governance positions.
 They do not have independent participation rights at the UN Human Rights Council.

 C status: non-compliant with the Paris Principles